kpmansfield/kpmansfield.github.io/_posts/2022-10-25-comment-lidos.md

 title: Commenting on <span style="color:purple">LiDOs</span>
 ---

-Kit Cuttle's most recent paper[^1] is concerned with extending his *LiDOs* procedure to provide holistic lighting solutions.
+Kit Cuttle's most recent paper[^1] is concerned with extending his <font face="Monaco">LiDOs</font> procedure to provide holistic lighting solutions.

 In a comment on the paper, I pointed out that Cuttle's proposal of 'how brightly' or 'how dimly' lit a space appears—its 'ambient illuminance'— is specified in terms of mean room surface exitance (MRSE).
 I questioned whether MRSE, being an average measure of flux density linked to psychological descriptors, could **fully** characterise our responses to a lit space that could have surfaces of varying reflectance or contain self-luminous elements or views of the sky through fenestration.